Compensation After a Fire Truck Crash in Ada, OK

 Emergency Equipment Was Properly Activated

-Emergency equipment failures can eliminate the privilege protection.
+Failing to use these devices can eliminate the privilege protection.

 The Crash Was Avoidable With Reasonable Care